 First Aid Certificate for Dentistry and Oral Health students

-Students must provide evidence that they hold a current valid Senior First Aid/ Cardiopulmonary resuscitation (CPR) certificate prior to commencing in the Bachelor of Dental Surgery (BDS) and Bachelor of Oral Health (BOH) programs.
-The preferred certificates are Senior First Aid certificates issued by members of the Australian Resuscitation Council.
+Students must provide evidence that they hold a current approved national First Aid Certificate (including Cardiopulmonary Resuscitation) prior to commencing in the Bachelor of Dental Surgery (BDS) and Bachelor of Oral Health (BOH) programs.
+The preferred certificates are Apply First Aid (HLTFA311A) or Provide First Aid (HLTAID003) certificates issued by members of the Australian Resuscitation Council.

 First Aid Certificate for Medicine students

-These certificates are awarded after attendance at a program of approximately 16 hours duration with an end point examination.
+These certificates are awarded after attendance at a program of between 1 and 2 days in length (8-16 hours) duration with a requirement to demonstrate competency.
 An organization's Membership of the Australian Resuscitation Council provides guaranteed standards and uniformity of teaching.

 Other certificates obtained in Australia will only be accepted if they are issued by organisations holding a Registered Training Organisation certificate.
 In such cases it is the responsibility of the student to provide evidence that the organisation is a certificate holder.

-First aid certificates obtained overseas from internationally recognised organizations, such as the Red Cross/Red Crescent or St John Ambulance, are acceptable provided that they are approximately 16 hours in duration and cover Cardiopulmonary Resuscitation for adults and infants.
+First aid certificates obtained overseas from internationally recognised organizations, such as the Red Cross/Red Crescent or St John Ambulance, are acceptable provided that participants are required to demonstrate competency, they are approximately 8-16 hours in duration and cover Cardiopulmonary Resuscitation for adults and infants.
 It is the responsibility of the student to provide evidence on the content covered in the first aid course.